shubhamsingh91/ASE_389proj/README.md

 2. TOWR uses trajectory optimizer IPOPT for solving the non-linear programming problem and runs using ROS.
 3. Two kinds of problems are solved in this project:
     a.
 Sharp left/right turns for a quadruped (HyQ):
+        In this problem, the quadruped has to reach it's target (green star) from start (red circle) while navigating in the constrained region, and avoiding the restricted region.
                    <img src="https://github.com/shubhamsingh91/ASE_389proj/blob/master/catkin_ws/images/proba.png" width="450">